The man who founded Trader Joe’s has died, and people are mourning the cultural icon

 “I have an ideal audience in mind,” he told the Los Angeles Times in 1981.
 “This is a person who got a Fulbright scholarship, went to Europe for a couple of years and developed a taste for something other than Velveeta by way of cheese, something more than ordinary beer by way of alcoholic beverages and something other than Folgers by way of coffee.”

-Coulombe, the founder of the Trader Joe’s grocery chain, died Friday at age 89 in his Pasadena home, the Associated Press reported.
-He passed from an unspecified illness.
+Coulombe, founder of the Trader Joe’s grocery chain, died of an unspecified illness Friday at age 89 in his Pasadena home, the Associated Press reported.

 Coulombe is survived by his wife of 67 years, a son, two daughters and six grandchildren.